Hame-daani/final-project/README.md

 ## Algorithms

-In this project the recommender systems has been implemented using **collabrative filtering**.
+In this project the recommender systems has been implemented using **Collaborative Filtering**.
 Similarity Score between uesrs and between movie calculated using **Pearson Correlation Coefficient**.

 ## Features